Espresso

 Variations of Espresso

-Though the standard serving of espresso is a single shot (about 30ml), there are several variations, including:
+Though the standard serving of espresso is a single shot (about 30ml), there are several variations:

-• Lungo: A "long" espresso, brewed over a longer period of time using more water, creating a larger and more diluted espresso shot but still stronger than drip coffee.
+A "long" espresso shot, brewed over a longer period of time using more water, creating a larger and more diluted espresso shot but still weaker than drip coffee.

 Espresso is the Main Ingredient of Other Coffees

-Espresso serves as the basis for many other popular coffee drinks, especially those that incorporate milk or cream (or even ice cream).
-Some of the most well-known drinks include:
+Espresso serves as the basis for many other coffee drinks, especially those that incorporate milk or cream (or even ice cream).
+Some of the most well known drinks include:

-• Cappuccino: Equal parts espresso, steamed milk, and milk foam, often topped with cocoa powder or cinnamon.
+- Cappuccino: Equal parts espresso, steamed milk, and milk foam, often topped with cocoa powder or cinnamon.
+Read more: Cappuccino

-• Caffè Americano: Espresso diluted with hot water, resembling the strength of drip coffee but retaining the unique flavor of espresso.
+- Caffè Americano: Espresso diluted with hot water, resembling the strength of drip coffee but retaining the unique flavor of espresso.
+Read more: Caffè Americano

-• Flat White: Similar to a latte but with a thinner layer of milk foam, often associated with Australian and New Zealand coffee culture.
+- Flat White: Similar to a latte but with a thinner layer of milk foam, part of the Australian and New Zealand coffee culture.
+Read more: Flat White